 - A guided city tour through Salzburg following the traces of Joseph Mohr, the author of the original “Silent Night” poem: Together with a knowledgeable guide, stops include the Salzburg Cathedral’s baptismal font with which both Wolfgang Amadeus Mozart as well as Joseph Mohr were christened, but also the famous Steingasse lane or the University of Salzburg.

-- A visit of the special exhibition in the Salzburg Museum, harboured within the Neue Residenz in Salzburg’s Old Town.
+- A visit of the Salzburg Museum, harboured within the Neue Residenz in Salzburg’s Old Town.